 The cryptocurrency space is constantly evolving and exploring unforeseen use cases.

-Since late 2017, one emerging use is cryptocurrency collectibles.
+Since late 2017, one emerging use is cryptocurrency collectibles, or NFTs.
 Think Beanie Babies, rocks, snow globes, vinyl records, and old coins.

 The difference now is that the industry is introducing digital collectibles as opposed to physical ones.